bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

 To understand how **BlueBanquise** works, it is essential to learn basis of Ansible.

-This sections try to provide key knowledge to at least be able to manipulate and edit the stack to your needs.
+This section tries to provide key knowledge to at least be able to manipulate and edit the stack to your needs.

 It is assumed here that your system is already installed, and that Ansible has also been installed.
-It is also assumed that **BlueBanquise** stack has not been installed yet, and so ANsible is freshly installed without modifications.
+It is also assumed that **BlueBanquise** stack has not been installed yet, and so Ansible is freshly installed without modifications.

 All work will be done on the current host.